 Students will follow a broad and balanced curriculum covering all the entitlements to suit their specific requirements.
 To this end, students entering Year 7 with low numeracy and literacy scores on entry will receive core intervention to improve these areas and enable them to access the curriculum as they progress.

-Students will be advised as to their Options to ensure that they are on the correct individual pathway.
+Students will be advised as to their Options at the end of Year 8 to ensure that they are on the correct individual pathway.
+They benefit from a rigorous support programme to ensure they make the correct option choices, this consists of: Individual subject presentations; a Parental information evening involving a subject market stall; 1 to 1 mentoring via individual tutors; 1 to 1 discussions with subject teachers; discussions with SLT when appropriate and an Options Brochure detailing all subject information and requirements.
 Those students whose targets, current and prior performance would suggest that they follow a traditional academic pathway will be encouraged to follow the Ebacc route.
 Those students for whom a reduced curriculum may be appropriate will be accommodated.

 Depth & Breadth of the Curriculum

-The five year plan for the curriculum will allow for the students to study their chosen examination subjects and the school to offer in-depth enrichment opportunities by enabling enrichment activities to take place across subjects in cultural centres e.g. joint Art & Drama trips to London or joint English & History trips to the First World War Battlefields.
+The five-year plan for the curriculum will allow for the students to study their chosen examination subjects and the school to offer in-depth enrichment opportunities by enabling activities to take place across subjects in cultural centres which enhance the work going on in the classroom.
 These will be able to take place against a backdrop where there is less time pressure on subjects to cover the subject content.